AlchemyCMS/alchemy-dragonfly-s3/README.md

 ## Alchemy Version

-This branch works with Alchemy 4 only.
+This branch works with Alchemy 5.0 only.

-- For a Alchemy 5 compatible version use the `master` branch.
+- For a Alchemy 5.1 compatible version use the `master` branch.
+- For a Alchemy 4 compatible version use the `alchemy-4` branch.
 - For a Alchemy 3.6 compatible version use the `alchemy-3` branch.

 ## Installation